mantidproject/download.mantidproject.org/instructions/Ubuntu.rst

 Installing Mantid via Apt
 =========================

-The debian packages for the current release are built for Ubuntu 14.04 (Trusty Tahr).
+The debian packages for the current release are built for both Ubuntu 14.04 (Trusty Tahr) and Ubuntu 16.04 (Xenial Xerus).

 Stable Release
 --------------